 Mobile apps become profitable when coupled with a strategic revenue model.
 There are multiple variations for the right pricing structure.
 These applications are extensions of your business and the most helpful approach to connect with a worldwide stage of users.
-Thus, it’s ideal for an Android developers and iOS developers to evaluate the pricing trends for mobile applications.
+Thus, it’s ideal for Android developers and iOS developers to evaluate the pricing trends for mobile applications.
 It’s actually one of the biggest challenges for all developers to find a suitable way to monetize their product.

 The app market has been consistently booming, so you as a developer need to be strategic when it comes to launching the product to ensure that it gives profitable outcomes.

 Global mobile apps revenue 2015, 2016 and 2020 in billion US Dollars

 Share of global mobile app revenues from 2011 to 2017, by channel

 A portion of the best strategies for adapting an application is mentioned further.
 There are four common estimating procedures which are free, freemium, paid and paidmium.
 It’s important to apply a reasonable cost to your application since clients/users as of now have seen a wide range of them and are looking for something genuinely extraordinary.
 Therefore, you have many factors to consider when selecting the pricing course and understanding the user’s behavior habits.

 Free App: Customers love free stuff!

 Free applications may not sound well to designers, but rather it is one great approach to create a ton of income.
 Particularly on the Android stage, free applications are significant.
 However, these applications accompany irritating advertisements and highlights to create income from different sources.
 First off, this could be a decent start.
 Be that as it may, once you’ve achieved your edge, it is best to go paid.